MEGA DOSE IV-VITAMIN C DONE CORRECTLY

-2. We DO NOT use premixed compounded injectable Vitamin C because we don't know where the origin of raw material or how it was handled.
-It's only as good as the pharmacist's due dilagence.
+2. DO NOT use premixed compounded injectable Vitamin C because we don't know where the origin of raw material or how it has been handled.
+It's only as good as the pharmacist's due diligence.

-3. Each bag must be custom mixed on site for the patient to insure the highest activity, according to Dr.Klenner's instructions.
+3. Each bag should be custom mixed on site for the patient to insure the highest activity, according to Dr.Klenner's instructions.
 It takes more time but is worth it in the long run...Premixed C also needs to have EDTA as a preservative to protect it from oxidation...fresh mixing doesn't require EDTA generally...

-4. Each mixture must be done in a light-free environment to protect it from UV and oxygen as much as possible, as explained earlier.
+4. Each bag should be mixed in a light-free environment to protect it from UV and oxygen as much as possible, as explained earlier.

 5. Each IV bag/bottle must be covered with a light free bag or foil

-6. Never use Sodium but only Distilled Water for optimal osmolarity
+6. Never use Sodium or Glucose but only Distilled Water for optimal osmolarity

 7. Drips run until we see change.
 Low and Slow is best.
 At least a minimum of 8 hrs.,12 hrs. or 24+ or whatever we can get.
 Prices can be kept more reasonable if bags are mixed directly also

-8. Patients must eat every few hours to prevent severe hypoglycemia but it works best in a slightly hypoglycemic state
+8. Patients must eat every few hours to prevent severe hypoglycemia, however IVs work best in a slightly hypoglycemic state...

 9. Liposomal Oral Vitamin C should be used when not in the clinic to keep serum levels up.
 Oral powdered does not effect serum levels because of limitations due to feedback mechanisms.